-All lifters are familiar with the fact that they can only perform certain maximal number of reps with certain load on the bar.
-If we express load on the bar as percent of maximal load that could be lifted (% 1RM) and we assume maximal exertion on the last rep (no reps left in the tank) we get Load/Max Reps relationship.
-There are numerous tables that quantify this relationship, but for the purpose of this article I will use Dan Baker’s table for experienced trainers.
+All lifters are familiar with the fact that they can only perform a certain maximal number of reps with certain load on the bar.
+If we express load on the bar as a percent of maximal load that could be lifted (% 1RM) and we assume maximal exertion on the last rep (no reps left in the tank) we get Load/Max Reps relationship.
+There are numerous tables that quantify this relationship, but for the purpose of this article, I will use Dan Baker’s table for experienced trainers.

-Using this table one can know how many maximal reps can be performed using certain load (% 1RM) and also, one can predict maximal load that can be lifted (1RM) using maximum performed reps and reconverting factor.
+Using this table one can know how many maximal reps can be performed using a certain load (% 1RM) and also, one can predict maximal load that can be lifted (1RM) using maximum performed reps and reconverting factor.
 For example, if one performs 10 reps with 225lb, his predicted maximum is 225×1.33 (reconverting factor), which is around 300lb.
 Please note that this table is different for different lifters and lifts, so take this as a rule of thumb and try to create your own table .

 Understanding Load/Exertion relationship

-The following table is one such solution using mentioned Load/Max Reps from Dan Baker.
+The following table is one such solution using the mentioned Load/Max Reps from Dan Baker.
 I simply call it Load/Exertion table.